jacquev6/Polyglot/README.md

 Vocabulary:

-- the 'host' language has the execution entry point controls the flow of execution
+- the 'host' language has the execution entry point and controls the flow of execution
 - the 'guest' language has a function to be called by the host

 Examples